ioretcio/yolo-data-forge/README.md

 - [x] script to add extensions to broken files

 - [x] Count of labels (OBB format) for each class

+- [x] Packs creator for images and labels

 							hash db: